-The best known Callistemon in our part of the world is the very common small tree, the “weeping bottlebrush”, Callistemon viminalis, with its bright red flowers.
+The best known native bottlebrush in our part of the world is the very common small tree, the “weeping red bottlebrush”, Melalueca viminalis (Callistemon viminalis), with its bright red flowers.

-We have another local Callistemon, little known, and unnamed.
+We have another local "Callistemon", little known, and only recently named.

 I photographed this specimen in a garden near Felton, where it was humming with life.
 At least six kinds of insect were feeding on the nectar in the flowers, three of them large and beautiful butterflies.

 The seed from which this one was grown came from a small population of the plants, spread along just a few miles of Emu Creek, between Cambooya and Felton.
 In most of the creek, including near the Emu Creek State School the callistemons are the more usual M. viminalis with its familiar red flowers.

 (This particular “Emu Creek” is not to be confused with the many others of the same name, in our country where this large bird was once common, including the other “Emu Creek” in our district, north of Crows Nest.)

 As you can see, the flowers vary in colour, opening salmon pink, and fading to cream.
 The effect of mixed colours on the bush is very pretty.